After 18 years as Morehead City Field Site director, Noble passes the helm to RodriguezSeptember 7, 2020

 While Rodriguez manages the logistics of the site and the undergraduate experience, Noble will spend more time envisioning ways to amplify the undergraduate offerings, primarily with more emphasis on entrepreneurship and technology.
 She also said she hopes to dedicate more time to her research on viral pathogens in water including Coronaviruses.

-Rodriguez said he is looking forward to group field trips to the Outer Banks, social gatherings and forming a tight knit community between students and faculty.
+Rodriguez said he is looking forward to group field trips to the Outer Banks, social gatherings and forming a tight-knit community between students and faculty.
 Some of these things are more difficult this fall with social distancing measures, but with those at IMS working collaboratively, he and Noble remain hopeful that students will continue to have enriching experiences at the Morehead City Field Site.

 Story by Ava Eucker ’21

-Ava Eucker is an undergraduate student within the Hussman School of Journalism and Media concentrating on reporting.
+Ava Eucker is an undergraduate student at the Hussman School of Journalism and Media concentrating on reporting.
 She is minoring in Spanish and plans to center her career path around travel, storytelling and focusing on environmental work.
 Eucker will be taking a semester to work on an organic farm in Hawaii and will study abroad in Quito, Ecuador before finishing her degree by December 2021.